• Skip to primary navigation

 Dill Pickle Waffle Fries - A bit of work, a lot of fun!
 Homemade Waffle Fries with pickle seasoning, dill, roasted garlic aioli, & pickles!

-As I’ve mentioned in my Instagram stories, there’s a local pizza restaurant here that we ADORE - Mai Pai Tiki Bar.
+As I’ve mentioned before, there’s a local pizza restaurant here that we ADORE - Mai Pai Tiki Bar.

 Not only do they have amazing pizza combinations in general, but they’re also wildly inclusive.
 They have vegetarian options including premium “meat” substitutes, and gluten-free pizza.